Title

 III.
 Part 1: Chemical Waste Removal

-The University requires that all unwanted materials are removed from laboratories no more than 12 months from the accumulation start date indicated on the container label.
-When the waste container is close to becoming full, an online chemical waste pickup form (e510) should be electronically completed and submitted to EHS for proper classification and arrangements for pick-up will then be made.
+Regulations require that all unwanted materials are removed from laboratories no more than 12 months from the accumulation start date indicated on the container label.
+When the waste container is close to becoming full (about two-thirds full), an online chemical waste pickup form (e510) shall be electronically completed and submitted to EHS for proper classification and arrangements for pick-up will then be made.

 Collection limits for each laboratory are set at 55 gallons of chemical waste or 1 quart of acute reactive waste.
-Acute reactive wastes include one or more of the following P-listed chemicals or a mixture that has one or more of the following:
+Acute reactive wastes include, but are not limited to, one or more of the following P-listed chemicals or a mixture that has one or more of the following:

 - P006: Aluminum Phosphide